leventelibal/tsys/aws/vpc-project/README.md

 #fuchicorp/docs

 ### Author
-Created by @fsadykov
+Created by @leventelibal
-Farkhod Sadykov
-fsadykov.com
+Levent Elibal

 ## Before you begin
 1. Make sure you have terraform `11.14`